This final installment of a 7-part series about domestic partnership agreements answers frequently asked questions (FAQs) about them.

 The court described the agreement as, “a nuptial agreement entered into by two parties that the state prohibits from marrying.”
 Even though Florida prohibited same-sex adoptions (but no longer does) and same-sex marriages (as of January 6, 2015, Florida’s ban was overturned), Florida still allowed agreements between unmarried people.

-What are advantages and disadvantages of a legally binding marriage contract?
+What are advantages and disadvantages of a legally binding domestic partnership contract?

 Domestic partnership agreements provide flexibility and certainty for couples not marrying but still binding their lives together.